Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **:green_circle: Action**: In the _**Package Manager**_ window, from the list of _**Samples**_ for the Perception package, click on the _**Import into Project**_ button for the sample named _**Tutorial Files**_.

 Once the sample files are imported, they will be placed inside the `Assets/Samples/Perception` folder in your Unity project.
-You can view your project's folder structure and access your files from the _**Project**_ tab of the editor, as seen in the image below:
+You can view your project's folder structure and access your files from the _**Project**_ tab of the editor, as seen in the image below (the package version should match the version you downloaded):

 <p align="center">
 <img src="Images/project_folders_samples.png" width="600"/>